denisabee/petclinic-tests/README.md

 ## Test report

 You can generate full Serenity reports by running `mvn clean verify` command.
+The link to the report can be found in the output of this command.

 ![](src/docs/TestResults_success.PNG)